Milad-Akarie/injectable/README.md

 ### Providing custom initializers

-In some cases you'd need to register instances that are asynchronous or singleton instances or just have a custom initializer and that's a bit hard for injectable to figure out on it's own, so you need to tell injectable how to initialize them;
+In some cases you'd need to register instances that are asynchronous or singleton instances or just have a custom initializer and that's a bit hard for injectable to figure out on its own, so you need to tell injectable how to initialize them:

 ```dart
 @module